TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 *k* = length of an ELS Search-Term, ELS, i.e. the number of letters in the word; here:

 1.)
-The length *k* of ELS1 is 4;
+The length *k* of ELS1 is 4.

 2.)
 The length *k* of ELS2 is 5.

-*d* = equidistant skip distance(s) between each letter in the ELS successfully found within the selected text that is searched; For each instance of a letter found at index number position *n*, there may potentially be multiple instances of skip distances *d* possible to the next letter(s) in that ELS.
+*d* = equidistant skip distance(s) between each letter in the ELS successfully found within the selected text that is searched (i.e. for each *n*); For each instance of a letter found at index number position *n*, there may potentially be multiple instances of skip distances *d* possible to the next letter(s) in that ELS.

 *n* = index number starting position for each instance for each first (or last) letter in the ELS;

-For example, if you are searching for a word that begins (or ends) with the letter Mem (מ) in the text (e.g. משיח), index number *n* is the index position number(s) for each instance found of the letter Mem (מ), and for each instance of these letters Mem (מ) found, there is the potential to find multiple ELSs beginning (or ending) on that letter.
+For example, if you are searching for a word that begins (or ends) with the letter Mem (מ/ם) in the text (e.g. משיח), index number *n* is the index position number(s) for each instance found (i.e. for each *n*) of the letter Mem (מ/ם), and for each instance of these letters Mem (מ/ם) found, there is the potential to find multiple ELSs beginning (or ending) on that letter.

-Because the letter Mem (מ) is one of the five Hebrew letters with an alternate form if coming as the final letter of a word (ם), the central algorithm efficiently handles this eventuality of ELS Searches: instead of search for either ("regular letter form or final letter form") of the two possible letter formats, it is more useful for extrapolated permutations of useful functionalities of this program to convert all Hebrew letters to their equivalent Hebrew Gematria Numerical values and then search for these integer numbers.
+Because the letter Mem (מ) is one of the five Hebrew letters with an alternate form if coming as the final letter (ם) of a word, the central algorithm efficiently handles this eventuality of ELS Searches: instead of search for either ("regular letter form or final letter form") of the two possible letter formats, it is more useful for extrapolated permutations of useful functionalities of this program to convert all Hebrew letters to their equivalent Hebrew Gematria Numerical values and then search for these integer numbers.
 Later, when presenting the results to the user in visual format, we simply reference the Custom Class (Letter Object)'s ``.Letter`` property.